arosecast/arc-old/_drafts/im-so-pretty-ginger-cat.md

 ---
 layout: post
 title:  "My Work // I'm So Pretty | Wooden Brooch of a Ginger Cat with Flowers"
-date: 	2015-12-22 12:00:00 +0000
-image: '/assets/blog/2015-12/thumb-im-so-pretty-gingercat.jpg'
+image: '/assets/blog/2016-01/thumb-im-so-pretty-gingercat.jpg'
 alt: by illustrator / artist Karen Muray of A Rose Cast
 categories: My-Work
 tags: Illustration Watercolor Cats Jewellery
 ---

 <p class="intro">A few weeks ago I released my first pieces of <a href="https://www.etsy.com/shop/ARoseCast?section_id=18187909" title="Illustrated jewellery on A Rose Cast's Etsy store">illustrated jewellery</a>; two rose gold and walnut wood pendant necklaces.
-And today I'm adding this cat-themed wooden brooch.
+And today I'm adding this cat-themed wooden brooch to my product line.
 </p>

 ![I'm So Pretty - Wooden Brooch of a Ginger Cat with Flowers and Calligraphy Quote by illustrator / artist Karen Muray of A Rose Cast](/assets/folio/wsb/illustration-i-feel-pretty-cat.jpg "I'm So Pretty - Wooden Brooch of a Ginger Cat with Flowers and Calligraphy Quote by illustrator / artist Karen Muray of A Rose Cast")

-This piece is based on <a href="https://www.instagram.com/p/8nSfiJmFWm/" title="Toby on A Rose Cast's Instagram">Toby</a>, my rather handsome part-Norwegian Forest ginger tom cat.
+This piece is based on <a href="https://www.instagram.com/p/8nSfiJmFWm/" title="Toby on A Rose Cast's Instagram">Toby</a>, my rather handsome part-Norwegian Forest, ginger tom cat.
 It's a bit of a thing at the moment, portraits of animals and people surrounded by flowers, so I thought I'd try my hand at a slightly tongue-in-cheek version of this.
-As with almost all of my pieces, this was painted in watercolour, the lines included (instead of my normal pencil).
+As with almost all of my pieces, this was painted in watercolour, but this time watercolour was used for the lines as well, instead of my normal pencil.

 <div class="highlight">
   <p>Buy <span class="the">this</span> Piece <span class="the">on</span>